RenderKit/openvkl/doc/api.md

   ------------  ----------------  ---------------------- ---------------------------------------
   Type          Name              Default                Description
   ------------  ----------------  ---------------------- ---------------------------------------
-  int           filter            `VKL_FILTER_TRILINEAR` The filter used for reconstructing the
+  int           filter            `VKL_FILTER_LINEAR`    The filter used for reconstructing the
                                                          field.
 Use `VKLFilter` for named
                                                          constants.